etienneguevel/dinot4d/notes/distributed.md

 The model class that is used to define the model is deeply implemented for fsdp, with several methods made for this framework.
 Especially, it has a method to shard the models, that is called at the start of the training script.
 The submit script makes a Trainer object that calls the training script.
 This Trainer is setup and submitted to the slurm env thanks to submitit functions that gather informations about the cluster, and then makes the .sh script that is executed on the slurm env.

+## Setup the distributed env

+Inside the main function of the `dinov2/training/train.py` script the `setup()` function setups the distributed env for training.

+setup calls functions from `dinov2/distributed`

+The function **`distributed.enable()`** is the main piece :

+This function makes a `_TorchDistributedEnvironment` whose job is to sync variables necessary for the distributed framework to work according to the different scenariis possible :

+- setup from a slurm environment
+- setup from preset env -> cover the `torchrun` usecase
+- setup from local -> ???

+Then enable initiate the distribution with `dist.init_process_group(backend='nccl')`

 ## Setup the model for distributed training (or evaluation)

 The model is defined in the `dinov2/train/ssl_meta_arch.py` file and with the class `SSLMetaArch`.